 - Share a list of websites with your team which can contain high levels of malware and must not be accessed.
 Alternatively, you can block these websites on your company’s server

-- Stop using pirated products on the computers at the organisation and use only authorised software, applications and tools.
-This will protect your organisation information as well as protect you from legal consequences
+- Stop using pirated products on the computers at the organization and use only authorized software, applications, and tools.
+This will protect your organization information as well as protect you from legal consequences

 - Advise your team against being cautious of malware online tools.
-Ask your team to avoid unauthorised online extensions, especially ones which are not available on the browser’s Webstore, tools and applications
+Ask your team to avoid unauthorized online extensions, especially ones which are not available on the browser’s Webstore, tools and applications

-- Protect your organisation’s network with customised VPNs and secure networks
+- Protect your organization’s network with customized VPNs and secure networks

-Digital piracy should be dealt with strictly at every stage and it should originate at an organisational level by using original software and applications.
-The guidelines mentioned above can help you control piracy activities at your business.
-So, keep monitoring internet usage, watch out for the warning signs and you will have your desired control on piracy at the organisation.
+Digital piracy should be dealt with strictly at every stage and it should originate at an organizational level by using original software and applications.
+The guidelines mentioned above can help you control piracy activities in your business.
+So, keep monitoring internet usage, watch out for the warning signs and you will have your desired control on piracy at the organization.